About C&C Sutlery | Business Information

 Our History:

 We began manufacturing modern day wool outdoor clothing in 2004 focusing on 'using' clothing for the outdoorsman and horseman.
 We offer custom-made clothing at 'off the rack' prices.
-We carry High Country Plastics products, packing supplies, leather horse tack made in the USA, and more.
+We carry packing supplies, leather horse tack made in the USA, and more.
 We focus on offering products Made in the USA and specifically Made in Idaho.
 All modern clothing is proudly MADE IN THE USA in the State of IDAHO.

 We pride ourselves in being 'Green' before it was even a concept as we have always used recycled shipping supplies.